slamora/brackets-wiki/Translations-community-assitance..md

 See [this page](https://github.com/adobe/brackets/blob/master/src/nls/README.md#how-to-modify-existing-translations) if you want to provide translations to fr & ja.

 **Community-maintained translations**
+Contributors who would help with reviewing your translations.

 - Czech (cs)
 - Danish (da)